inguillen87/chatboc-frontend/docs/agenda-paste.md

 # Agenda Paste Form

-Allows administrators to paste a full agenda message in WhatsApp format and submit it for bulk creation of events and news.
-The profile page now shows a dedicated **Pegar Información** button that opens the modal directly in a third tab alongside the traditional "Evento" and "Noticia" forms.
+Allows administrators to paste or upload a full agenda message in WhatsApp format and submit it for bulk creation of events and news.
+The profile page now shows a dedicated **Subir Información** button that opens the modal directly in a third tab alongside the traditional "Evento" and "Noticia" forms.

 ```
 *AGENDA MUNICIPAL*